 Support Member Standards – Support members are eligible to participate in “road system” based operations only.
 They perform valuable tasks, but are not placed into more hazardous situations.

 Mountain Rescue Standards – This is an additional level of certification, above ground search, with an emphasis on high-angle rigging systems and alpine travel.
-KISAR is developing a pdf version of the KISAR Technical Rope Guide.
+KISAR has developed a pdf version of the KISAR Technical Rope Guide.
+Individual images of the rigging guide can be downloaded and stored on a mobile device for easy reference.
+KISAR often uses the Skedco “Sked” roll-up litter for patient transportation, and the instructions for use can be found in this pdf document.

 In addition to extensive practical training, members interested in performing in the mountain rescue role will need the following individual equipment.